caesarcai/IRCUR/README.md

 In this project, we focus on RPCA problem under fully observed setting, that is about separating a low rank matrix $L\in \mathbb{R}^{m\times n}$ and a sparse outlier matrix $S\in \mathbb{R}^{m\times n}$ from their sum $D = L + S$.

 ## Key Idea for Acceleration
-We used fast CUR decomposition in the place of low rank approximation and redesign all the costly steps in the classic alternating projections framework to reduce the computational complexity to $O(\max \lbrace m,n \rbrace r^2 \log(m) \log(n))$
+We used fast CUR decomposition in the place of low rank approximation and redesign all the costly steps in the classic alternating projections framework to reduce the computational complexity to $O(\max \lbrace m,n \rbrace r^2 \log(m) \log(n))$ flops.
+More details can be found in our paper [1].

 ## Syntex